jaslam94/Junaid.GoogleGemini.Net/README.md

 ## Services

 There are three services named `TextService`, `VisionService` and `ChatService`.
-All of the services contain the `GenereateContentAsync` method to generate text only content and `StreamGenereateContentAsync` method to provide a stream of text only output.
+All of the services contain the `GenereateContentAsync` method to generate text-only content and the `StreamGenereateContentAsync` method to provide a stream of text-only output.

 `GenereateContentAsync` is used to generate content in textual form.
 The input parameters to this method vary from service to service, however, an optional input parameter named `configuration` of type `GenerateContentConfiguration` is common among all services.
 For information on its usage navigate to the [configuration section](#configuration) of this page.